 Supplemental oxygen should be titrated to achieve SaO₂ ≥90%.
 The patient should be reassessed after 60 to 90 days to determine whether oxygen is still indicated and is therapeutic.
 Among different therapeutic modalities in COPD, the only two factors that improve survival are smoking cessation and oxygen supplementation.

 There is some evidence that oxygen can relieve breathlessness when given during exercise to mildly hypoxemic and nonhypoxemic people with COPD who do not otherwise qualify for home oxygen therapy.
+The ATS suggests prescribing ambulatory oxygen (oxygen delivered during exercise or activities of daily living) in adults with COPD who have severe exertional room air hypoxemia.
+However, the ATS suggests not prescribing long-term oxygen therapy in adults with COPD who have moderate chronic resting room air hypoxemia (SpO₂ of 89%-93%).

 Air travel is safe for most patients receiving long-term oxygen therapy.
 Patients with SaO₂ >95% at sea level and SaO₂ ≥84% after a 6-minute walk test may travel by air without further assessment.
 Supplemental oxygen is recommended for patients with SaO₂ 92% to 95% at sea level and SaO₂ <84% after a 6-minute walk test, and for patients with SaO₂ <92% at sea level.
 Hypoxia-altitude simulation testing should be performed for other patients.